wonkodv/wonkodv.github.io/content/open-files-on-windows-from-wsl.md

-description         = "Use the Windows default application to open files from the Windows Subsystem for Windows bash" date                = 2022-03-19 updated             = 2024-03-08 taxonomies.category = ["Using Windows"] taxonomies.tags     = ["wsl", "shell"]
+description         = "Use the Windows default application to open files from the Windows Subsystem for Windows bash" date                = 2022-03-19 updated             = 2024-03-08 taxonomies.category = ["Windows"] taxonomies.tags     = ["wsl", "shell"]
 +++

 # Open Files on Windows from WSL

-When you are in a WSL-bash and maybe generated an `svg` file and want to look at it, you can use the following bash function:
+When you are in a WSL-bash and maybe generated an `.svg` file and want to look at it, you can use the following bash function:

 ```bash
 function o() {